smwasya/rsv-ngs/README.md

 ---
 ## Introduction

 **rsv-ngs** is an advanced bioinformatics pipeline designed specifically for Respiratory Syncytial Virus (RSV) genomics analysis.
-This tool is currently optimized to process paired-end Illumina sequencing data, guiding researchers through the entire workflow from raw reads to consensus sequence generation.
+This tool is currently optimized to process paired-end Illumina and ONT sequencing data, guiding researchers through the entire workflow from raw reads to consensus sequence generation.

 The pipeline is implemented using [`Nextflow`](https://www.nextflow.io/), ensuring portability and scalability across various computational environments.